hardlearning/book/docs/Quant/OAASI/chapter22.md

 ## 22.1 BEAR SPREAD

-A put hear spread is established by selling a put at a lower strike while buying a put at a higher strike.
+A put bear spread is established by selling a put at a lower strike while buying a put at a higher strike.

 The put bear spread is a debit spread.
 This is true because a put with a higher striking price will sell for more than a put with a lower striking price.